iterative/dvc.org/content/docs/use-cases/model-registry.md

 # Machine Learning Model Registry

-A **model registry** is a repository to catalog ML models and their versions.
+A **model registry** is a construct to catalog ML models and their versions.
 Models from your data science projects can be discovered, audited, shared, tested, and deployed from here.
 DVC works on top of Git to enable these capabilities on your existing software